maflcko/b-c-gui-translations-review/reviews/tr.md

         <translation>Hata: Cüzdan okunamadı en iyi blok bulucu kaydı </translation>

 YES
-The translation is awkward and incomplete, and there is a spacing issue before the final word.
-Also, the phrase "wallet's best block locator record" is not accurately conveyed.
-A better translation would be:
+The translation distorts the sentence structure, leading to unnatural wording and a loss of meaning.
+The phrase "Cüzdan okunamadı en iyi blok bulucu kaydı" is both unclear and grammatically incorrect.
+It translates back as "Wallet could not be read best block locator record," which does not accurately convey the original error.

+Correct translation:
 Hata: Cüzdanın en iyi blok bulucu kaydı okunamadı
 ```